 If you have somehow stumbled upon this blog post for the very first time, this is a very big day.
 For the past six weeks I have been participating in an online design blog event called The One Room Challenge, hosted by Linda of Calling it Home.
 I had six weeks to completely makeover my family room and I finished just under the wire.
 The photographer rang the door bell just as I was placing the final touch on the coffee table.
+Today I am so excited to share my One Room Challenge reveal of my family room makeover.

 Not that long ago, the room was kinda sorta decorated.
 It all started to fall apart though after an elderly dog made toast of the carpet and then we gave most of the existing furniture to my son when he moved into his new apartment.
 I had big plans to redo this room but over a year later, I hadn’t done a single thing.
 It was an ugly mishmash of random furniture that was brought into the room simply for a place to sit when we watched TV.